maseman46/Bibo-2-dual-extruder-/README.md

 bed insulation,
 Sunlu flexible (magnetic) bed surface,
 Silicone bed spacers,
-4010 blower fans for part(s) cooling fan.
+4010 blower fans for part(s) cooling fan, and octoprint via a raspberry pi 3B

 Everything was downloaded and printed from thingiverse.
 I may have missed some things